 - Seven individual coaching sessions

-The program will begin with a reception dinner followed by a 3-day workshop.
+The program will begin with a reception dinner followed by a three-day workshop.
 This workshop will lay the foundation of the entire program.
-Participants will engage with local and regional experts and have opportunities to develop and/or deepen relationships with each other.
+Participants will engage with local and regional experts and have opportunities to develop and deepen relationships with each other.

-The full group will come together at least three other times throughout the year, for a total of 5 additional days of workshops.
+The full group will come together at least three other times throughout the year, for a total of five additional days of workshops.

 Action Learning Sessions

-- Each participant will be part of a small action learning group that will meet a total of 6 times throughout the year.
+- Each participant will be part of a small action learning group that will meet a total of five times throughout the year.

 - The action learning groups will focus on individual and collective capacity development.